J23Mainak/EyeCare/README.md

 cd ../..
 ```

-5> Configure Environment Variables
+5. Configure Environment Variables

-1. Copy `.env.example` to `.env` in root directory
+- Copy `.env.example` to `.env` in root directory
-2. Copy `backend/.env.example` to `backend/.env`
+- Copy `backend/.env.example` to `backend/.env`
-3. Fill in all required API keys and credentials
+- Fill in all required API keys and credentials

-6> Setup MongoDB Database
+6. Setup MongoDB Database

-1. Create a MongoDB Atlas account at https://www.mongodb.com/cloud/atlas
+- Create a MongoDB Atlas account at https://www.mongodb.com/cloud/atlas
-2. Create a new cluster
+- Create a new cluster
-3. Add your IP address to the whitelist
+- Add your IP address to the whitelist
-4. Create a database user
+- Create a database user
-5. Copy the connection string to `MONGODB_URI` in `backend/.env`
+- Copy the connection string to `MONGODB_URI` in `backend/.env`

-7> Setup Gmail App Password
+7. Setup Gmail App Password

-1. Enable 2-Factor Authentication on your Google account
+- Enable 2-Factor Authentication on your Google account
-2. Go to Google Account > Security > App passwords
+- Go to Google Account > Security > App passwords
-3. Generate a new app password for "Mail"
+- Generate a new app password for "Mail"
-4. Copy the 16-character password (remove spaces)
+- Copy the 16-character password (remove spaces)
-5. Add to `EMAIL_PASSWORD` in `backend/.env`
+- Add to `EMAIL_PASSWORD` in `backend/.env`

-## Running the Application
+## Running the Application locally

 You need to run **4 services** simultaneously.
 Open 4 separate terminal windows:

-> Terminal 1: Frontend
+`>_` Terminal 1: Frontend

 ```bash
 npm run dev
 ```
 Frontend runs at: http://localhost:5173

-> Terminal 2: Backend API
+`>_` Terminal 2: Backend API

 ```bash
 cd backend